What you need to know

 You shouldn’t simply choose the first insurance broker that you come across.
 Instead, shop around to find an experienced and properly qualified broker.
 Any broker you choose needs to be able to offer advice and assistance to help you find the right cover, so it’s essential to be sure that you’re dealing with someone you can trust.

 A good place to start is with the National Insurance Brokers Association, which offers a handy Need-a-Broker service to help you find a local broker who is properly registered and qualified.

 When considering an insurance broker, make sure to ask about:

 All Australian insurance brokers are required to either hold an Australian Financial Services (AFS) licence, or be an authorised representative of an AFS licensee.
 Under the Corporations Act 2001, brokers must also satisfy certain standards when offering personal financial advice.
 They must always act in your best interest, provide advice that is appropriate for your situation and provide you with a Statement of Advice that outlines the advice that they have given you concerning your insurance policy.

 If you ever have a complaint about the services offered by your home insurance broker, you should first raise the issue with the broker directly.
 All brokers have an internal dispute resolution process to help deal with complaints.
-If an appropriate resolution cannot be reached you can then take your complaint to the Financial Ombudsman Service (FOS).
+If an appropriate resolution cannot be reached you can then take your complaint to the Australian Financial Complaints Authority (AFCA).
 The FOS is a free and independent external dispute resolution service and a representative will attempt to resolve your complaint fairly.